mozilla-services/location-leaderboard/README.md

   * country_id : `int`

-  A country_id is an id which can be found by calling the /api/v1/countries/ API endpoint.
+  A country_id is an id which can be found by calling the [Get Countries](#get-countries) API endpoint.

 * **Data Params**